MichaelAkridge-NOAA/open-science-ai-showcase/README.md

 ### Results & Deployment:
 - Achieved high classification accuracy in differentiating coral health states.
 - Exported and saved both the trained model and processor for future deployment or inference.
-- FuturemModel training readily deployable using developed pipelines.
+- Future Model training readily deployable using developed pipelines.
 - Deployed to Demo page using python streamlit and gradio **Examples:**